 Who processes personal data

-The personal data collected by the technical surveillance systems is processed by security companies, system suppliers and system administrators.
+Personal data collected through technical surveillance is processed by S Group employees based on their work assignments and by security companies, system suppliers and system administrators assisting S Group companies.

 S-Bank Ltd has the right to process images related to the bank’s commissions to investigate abuses and present claims during legal proceedings.